briglx/briglx.github.io/source/_posts/2011-01-14-python-and-screen-scraping.md

 I wanted to do a quick test on a website using Python.
 I knew about [beautifulsoup](http://www.crummy.com/software/BeautifulSoup) but I wanted the power of JQuery.
 So I found [pyquery](http://pypi.python.org/pypi/pyquery).

-I found some [instructions](http://blog.jeffbalogh.org/post/89619207/pyquery-a-jquery-like-library-for-python) to get started and noticed some people complaing about how difficult it is to get installed.
+I found some [instructions](http://blog.jeffbalogh.org/post/89619207/pyquery-a-jquery-like-library-for-python) to get started and noticed some people complaining about how difficult it is to get installed.
 Hmm I wonder why?

-It only needs a dependecy to `lxml` which has a [dependency](http://codespeak.net/lxml/installation.html) to [easy_install](http://peak.telecommunity.com/DevCenter/EasyInstall#installing-easy-install) which needs [setuptools](http://pypi.python.org/pypi/setuptools#downloads).
+It only needs a dependency to `lxml` which has a [dependency](http://codespeak.net/lxml/installation.html) to [easy_install](http://peak.telecommunity.com/DevCenter/EasyInstall#installing-easy-install) which needs [setuptools](http://pypi.python.org/pypi/setuptools#downloads).
 Oh, that's why people complain.
 Oh well let's try.

 - I downloaded Download the [setuptools-0.6c11-py2.6.egg](http://pypi.python.org/pypi/setuptools#downloads) because my version of Python is 2.6
 - Run setuptools as if it were a shell script.
 Apparently this installs easy_install